Sazmanab: Sazmanab Video Library

 Sazmanab Video Library (also known as: Lost in Teh(e)ran and Tehran Video Forum) was a database of Iranian video work and film formed by Sazmanab in 2011 and made public in 2012.
 Sazmanab Video Library was an innovative platform for artists working with video and film.
-The mission of Sazmanab Video Library was to collect and catalogue a large variety of different works that were made available for screenings, exhibitions, and acquisitions.
-The database was a resource for artists, educational institutions, museums, galleries, and cultural centers.
+The mission of Sazmanab Video Library was to collect and catalogue a large variety of different works that were made available for screenings and exhibitions.
+The database was a resource for artists, educational institutions, museums, galleries, and cultural centres.

 Sazmanab TV

 Sazmanab TV was launched in 2011.
 Sazmanab TV featured exhibitions at Sazmanab and other art spaces and galleries in Tehran, visited artist studios, and made interviews with artists in Tehran part of its program.